 All nine provinces were included as sentinel sites.
 (Annex IV).
 For a given sentinel site there were more than one sample collecting centres (Table 1).
 Over the years for the purpose of this survey, Northern province and the Eastern province were combined as one sentinel site (Northern & Eastern provinces).
-As the purpose of the sentinel surveillance is to examine trends of HIV prevalence, North and East provinces were combined as a one sentinel site in 2009 also.
+Due to cessation of the war situation of the North and East provinces came back to normal and all the members in the Strategic Information sub committee recommended that these two provinces need to separate and HIV prevalence should be presented separately.
+So in 2011 sentinel surveillance round, North and East provinces not combined.

 Table 1.
-Sentinel sites and sample collecting centers for 2009 survey
+Sentinel sites and sample collecting centers for 2011 survey